General Motors: Post-reorganization

 In October 2024, General Motors increased its investment in lithium production by raising its commitment to Canadian mining company Lithium Americas from $650 million to $945 million.
 The investment establishes a joint venture with Lithium Americas to develop the Thacker Pass lithium mine in Nevada, one of the largest known lithium resources in the United States, positioning GM to meet growing demand for EVs by reducing dependency on foreign lithium sources.

+In March 2026, General Motors announced that it planned to invest $600 million to upgrade manufacturing facilities and products in South Korea.